Seller Closing Costs: California Home Seller Guide

 California real estate commission

-When you sell your home, you’ll pay a commission to your agent and the buyer’s agent.
-These will be a chunk of your closing costs.
+When you sell your home, you’ll pay a commission to your agent and potentially to the buyer’s agent (included in the buyer’s offer).

 The average total commission most home sellers pay in California is five to six percent of the final selling price (sometimes less for higher-priced homes).